 A significant number of software packages that Arm engineers need are available on Arm today, and we expect that the full range of tools will become available on Arm in the near future both for our own use as well as the wider ecosystem.

-If you’ve been thinking about trying out the HPE RL300 for yourself, right now is the perfect time.
+If you have been thinking about trying out the HPE RL300 for yourself, right now is the perfect time.
 HPE just announced a new, RL300 Gen11 Smart Buy BTO Offer, available through its global fulfilment partners.
 The server ships as bare metal, but a wide range of operating systems, container environments, and applications are supported on Arm.
 If you have questions on whether the application you care about is support, or what version is needed, our Software Ecosystem Dashboard for Arm tracks this for you.
 You can also find many workload-based Learning Paths on the Arm Developer Hub or access tutorials directly from Ampere.

 We are excited about the core-density and power advantages the HPE RL300 Gen11 and Ampere Altra Max CPU bring to our on-prem EDA environment.
 Which is why we are currently completing our largest ever installation in our Austin datacenter.
 We hope to share more findings on our experience with these servers at a later date.